jlbrem/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 title: Jacob Bremerman
-email: "jbrem@umd.edu"
+email: "jbrem@usc.edu"
 ---
-I am a 2nd-year M.S. student in Computer Science at the University of Maryland, College Park.
-I work with Doug Oard in the CLIP lab.
-I also work with Matt Post at the HLTCOE at Johns Hopkins University.
+I am a 1st year Ph.D. student in Computer Science at the University of Southern California.
+I work with Xiang Ren and Jonathan May.
 My research interests are primarily in natural language processing and extend to artificial intelligence and lingustics.
 I am interested particularly in multi-/cross-linguality and second-language acquisition.
 Recently, I have been working on projects in machine translation evaluation, speech translation, and information retrieval.
-I plan to begin a Ph.D. program in Fall 2021.